-As a Latino entrepreneur living in the U.S., you probably know some of the challenges Latinos must face on their journey to become business owners.
+As a Hispanic business owner living in the U.S., you probably know some of the challenges Latinos must face on their journey to become business owners.
 Having access to small business loans and funding is a big one.
 We want to encourage all the hardworking Latino business owners.
 You're essential to our society and economic growth.
-So, keep thriving because we really believe in everything you have to offer, and we want to help you reach all of your business goals.
+So, keep thriving because we believe in everything you offer and want to help you reach your business goals.

-Let's get some insight about how Latino-owned businesses in the U.S. are doing right now.
-But also, we will cover some common challenges that prevent Latino business owners from accessing funding.
+Let's get some insight into how Hispanic business owners in the U.S. are doing.
+But also we will cover some common challenges that prevent Latino business owners from accessing funding.
 And some possible ways of tackling them.
 We hope you use this guide and share it with other Latino entrepreneurs.

 Even as they fight systematic racism that has resulted in a lower funding rate, there's an estimate of 4.65 million Latino-owned businesses in the U.S. Not only, but Latino small-business owners are also the fastest-growing category of entrepreneurs:

-In the last 10 years, the number of Hispanic business owners has grown a 34%, contributing to the U.S. economy with around $500 billion.
+In the last ten years, the number of Hispanic business owners has grown a 34%, contributing to the U.S. economy with around $500 billion.

-The truth is the importance of the Latino community in the U.S. economy is underrated.
+The truth is that the importance of the Latino community in the U.S. economy is underrated.
 Latino businesses generate employment, revenue growth, and cultural diversity.
-Despite being an economic power, Latino business owners continue to have difficulty accessing capital or obtaining business loans from banks and any other traditional business funding.
+Despite being economically powerful, Latino business owners have difficulty accessing capital or obtaining business loans from banks and other traditional business funding.

 Similarly, other data from the Biz2credit Report showed that in 2020-21 the average loan size for Latino-owned companies was $47,031, which is $34,125 less than the non-Latino-owned firms.